Couples Counselling for

 You may notice arguments escalating more quickly than you expect.
 Or perhaps there is distance where closeness once felt natural.
 Sometimes one partner feels unheard, while the other feels criticized or shut out.
 Often, couples are not lacking love or commitment — they are caught in patterns that have developed slowly over time.

 Couples counselling offers a space to step out of those patterns and begin understanding them together.
+Therapy can support couples experiencing communication difficulties, recurring conflict, emotional disconnection, trust concerns, parenting stress, or major life transitions.
 It is not about determining who is right or wrong.
 It is about making sense of what is happening beneath the surface and creating conditions where both partners feel safer and more understood.

 When Patterns Keep Repeating